naklecha/arc-agi-attempts/README.md

 <img src="extra/image.png" height="500"/>

-## shout outs before i get started
+## shoutouts before i get started
-- This repository contains a [patterns](patterns) folder with a dataset where each training example example is prepared for training (training todo, but use cases explained below).
+- This repository contains a [patterns](patterns) folder with a dataset where each training example is prepared for training (training todo, but use cases explained below).
 This dataset was generated using [Glaive.ai](glaive.ai)'s synthetic data platform.
-- I spent so much time tuning the prompts, trying different methods and a bunch of stuff that didn't make to into this repository.
-I'm going to shout out [Glaive.ai](glaive.ai) again here for sponsoring credits, I work at glaive so please bare with my biased shout outs!!!
-But if you or your company are in need for high quality synthetic datasets hmu or sign up and send us feedback :)
+- I spent so much time tuning the prompts, trying different methods and a bunch of stuff that didn't make it into this repository.
+I'm going to shout out [Glaive.ai](glaive.ai) again here for sponsoring a bunch of Claude and OpenRouter credits for me, I work at Glaive so please bear with my biased shoutouts!!!
+But if you or your company are in need for high-quality synthetic datasets hmu or sign up and send us feedback :)
 - (unbiased shoutout) Finally, I made heavy use of [Michael](https://x.com/bayesilicon)'s dsl.py file and his Github repository [michaelhodel/arc-dsl](https://github.com/michaelhodel/arc-dsl/blob/main/dsl.py).
 I would recommend checking it out.

 ## attempts